 5 steps to choose the right share trading platform

-Choosing the cheapest online trading platforms is one of the most important steps you must take as a stock trader.
+Choosing the cheapest online trading platforms in South Africa is one of the most important steps you must take as a stock trader.
 Here you’ll learn how to choose the one online trading platform and which will meet your requirements the most.
 You will also learn what criteria you must consider when choosing for an online trading platform.

 - User-friendly interface – choose a trading platform that you are comfortable working with.
 A best share trading platform must be easy to use.